tani/plog/README.md

 GPL v3 (see LICENSE file in this repository)

 ## Copyright
-Copyright (c) 2019 Fernado Garcia Borges All Rights Reserved.
+Copyright (c) 2021 TANIGUCHI Masaya All Rights Reserved.